sidfishus/TextParse/README.md

 I figured that it should be possible be able to parse and replace/convert anything providing I could describe the routine as a series of steps and checks.
 E.g. to match against words that contain only a series of lowercase a-z characters you could describe the algorithm in psuedo as follows:
 1. Validate that we are at the beginning of the input text, or the preceding character is whitespace. ```// Validate beginning of word```
-1..
-Validate that the character at the current position is lowercase and is a-z. ```// Validate word is at least one character in length```
+1. Validate that the character at the current position is lowercase and is a-z. ```// Validate word is at least one character in length```
 1. Move until a character is found that is not lower case a-z, or we find the end of the string. ```// Find the first non a-z character```
 1. Validate that we have reached the end of the text, or the current character is a space. ```// Reached the end of the word```

 When described in this manner it is very easy to understand the intention and purpose of each step as well as the algorithm as a whole - at least it seems this way to me as someone who has been programming since 2001.
-Furthermore, if the four steps are encapsulated into their own sub routine and given an apt name it could be reused in future.
+Furthermore, if the four steps are encapsulated into their own sub routine and are given an apt name it could be reused in future.
 This will reduce bugs (it's already tested) and increase the readability of parse algorithms by making them more terse (remove duplication by turning 4 steps in to 1).
-It's also trivial to create unit tests to prove the accuracy of the routine as well as provide regression testing as the parse library evolves over time.
+It's also trivial to create unit tests to prove the accuracy of the sub routine as well as provide regression testing as the parse library evolves over time.

 ### Outer Linear Parse Algorithm (OLPA)